 - Higher frame rates in games

-- Stable performance in apps
+- Great performance in apps

-- Support for the latest features (like ray tracing and DLSS)
+- Support to latest features

 - Improved system compatibility

-- Fewer crashes or graphical glitches
+- Fewer crashes or glitches

-🧠 Know Your Graphics Card Model First
+Know Your Graphics Card Model First

 Before you do anything, find out what NVIDIA GPU you have.
 Here’s how:

-🔍 Method 1: Using Device Manager
+Method 1: Using Device Manager

 - Press Windows + X and click Device Manager